Updated on April 11th, 2022

 - University of Maryland

-Ultimately, the list of places offering transfer student scholarships just scratches the surface of what’s available.
+Ultimately, the list of places offering transfer scholarships just scratches the surface of what’s available.
 While the various included schools could be some of the best colleges for transfer students looking to keep their costs down, the list above isn’t all-encompassing.
-There are so many colleges that offer transfer scholarships that including them, everyone isn’t practical.
+There are so many colleges that offer transfer scholarships that including them every one isn’t practical.

-It’s also important to note that transfer students don’t have to look for college transfer student scholarships specifically.
-Many programs aren’t concerned whether a student is transferring to a new institution or not.
+It’s also important to note that transfer students don’t have to look specifically for college transfer student scholarships.
+Many scholarship programs now aren’t concerned about whether a student is transferring to a new institution or not.
 Instead, they use other criteria to determine who receives the award.
 As a result, they may be able to find even more options, making it easier than ever to attend school without using student loans.

 If your student plans on transferring to a different school, transfer student scholarships make paying for college easier.
 If you and your student are concerned about how to pay for college as a transfer student and want to learn about scholarships for transfer students, sign up for our free college scholarship webinar!
 Take a quick trip over to http://thescholarshipsystem.com/freewebinar to reserve a spot today.